NukeJS/portfolio/content/blog/install-nodejs-and-npm.md

 ---
 title: How to Install Node.js & NPM
-description: Learn how you can install Node.js and NPM.
+description: A quick guide on how to install Node.js and NPM.
 keywords: Node.js, Node, NPM, JavaScript, JS
 thumbnail: /blog/install-nodejs-and-npm/thumbnail.png
 date: 2021-07-01